 (Note: All times are local to the market; click on the link for each game to check out tickets via Ticketmaster.)

 There’s just one opportunity in 2022 to do an MLB Daily Double in New York City, and it comes on a weekday — which might work better for fans in terms of ticket availability.

 Note that while the NYC subway is by far the cheapest way to get from Yankee Stadium to Citi Field, or vice-versa, there’s no direct route between the two ballparks; you’ll have to travel into Manhattan and transfer lines — likely at Grand Central Terminal, where the 7 line that goes to Citi Field intersects with the 4 train to Yankee Stadium.

 Plan on spending at least an hour traveling on the subway, so keep that in mind as you map out your plans for the day.

 If you’re not familiar with the L.A. area, you might think the only way to get from ballpark to ballpark is to drive, but there is an alternative: The Metrolink commuter rail system, which generally operates regular daytime service between Anaheim and Los Angeles on weekdays.
-(The service also has an Angels Express train for home games, but it is not being run in 2021 because of the pandemic.)

 Once you get to L.A.’s Union Station, you can use the L.A.
 Metro’s Dodger Stadium Express bus to beat the traffic and get to the ballpark without having to navigate its notoriously confusing parking lot.

+It’s too bad, because shuttling between the Giants’ Oracle Park and the A’s RingCentral Coliseum is quite easy.
 While the BART system is well-known and often used by visitors, note that it doesn’t run by Oracle Park.
 The closest BART stations in San Francisco (Embarcadero, Montgomery Street or Powell Street) are all more than a mile away.